Fresh vs Dried Herbs

 Dried herbs to avoid

 The flavour of some herbs just doesn’t translate very well when they’re dried and so you should try and use fresh whenever possible.
+Ingredients like parsley, chives, tarragon, dill, mint and even bay leaves tend to lose a lot of their flavour during the drying process.

 While dried bay leaves can be used in place of fresh, you’d really need to double the amount of fresh herbs the recipe calls for – so if your dish needs 2 fresh bay leaves, you’ll need to add 4 dried ones.